-Once you press the crust into the bottom of a springform pan you bake it until it is golden while you make the cheesecake filling.
+Once you press the crust into the bottom of a standard nine inch springform pan you bake it until it is golden while you make the cheesecake filling.
 Prebaking the crust brings out the flavor from the almond flour and gives it a nice golden hue.
 It also helps prevent the crust from getting soggy from the ricotta filling.

 Making Cheesecake with Ricotta

-Using ricotta in cheesecake gives the cheesecake a lighter texture than a dense New York cheesecake and has a mild enough flavor you can add in any flavor of your choice.
+Using whole milk ricotta in cheesecake gives the cheesecake a lighter texture than a dense New York cheesecake and has a mild enough flavor you can add in any flavor of your choice.
 I think it is as close to an authentic Italian recipe for cheesecake as you can get while converting to keto.

 I used vanilla extract in this ricotta cheesecake so the flavors of the ricotta and cream cheese would really stand out.
 You can sub in a little lemon juice, lemon zest, or lemon extract, orange zest, or almond extract instead.

 Tips for making a Food Processor Cheesecake

 My top kitchen appliance is a food processor.
 You see my Cuisinart food processor in almost every recipe I have.
 If you are only going to buy one appliance to prep with this should be it.
 I recently upgraded to the 14 cup model and it is like a dream come true.
 I gave my ten year old smaller food processor to a friend because it is still going strong.

 When you make cheesecake in the food processor it saves on time because you can make the crust and then the filling without even washing it.
 True story.
 I don't even bother to wash the bowl between steps.
-A couple bits of almond flour crust in the cheesecake batter doesn't matter in the slightest.
+A couple of bits of almond flour crust in the cheesecake batter doesn't matter in the slightest.
 I just scrape out the sides with a rubber spatula and let the crumbs remain.

 What is a Bain Marie?
 Do I need a water bath for a cheesecake?